Gláucia (footballer)

-Glaucia Suelen Silva Cristiano (born 30 January 1993), simply known as Glaucia, is a Brazilian footballer who plays as an attacker for Flamengo.
+Gláucia Suelen Silva Cristiano (born 30 January 1993), simply known as Gláucia, is a Brazilian footballer who plays as a forward for Palmeiras.

 Career

-Before the 2012 season, Glaucia signed for South Korean side Red Angels.
+Before the 2012 season, Gláucia signed for South Korean side Red Angels.
 Before the 2013 season, she signed for São Caetano in Brazil.
 Before the 2015 season, she signed for South Korean club Sejong Sportstoto.
-Before the 2016 season, Glaucia signed for São José in Brazil.
+Before the 2016 season, Gláucia signed for São José in Brazil.
 Before the 2018 season, she signed for South Korean team Hwacheon KSPO.
 Before the 2019 season, she signed for Santos in Brazil.

 Personal life

-During her first unhappy spell in South Korea, Glaucia became overweight and depressed.
+During her first unhappy spell in South Korea, Gláucia became overweight and depressed.